BETA - Please be aware that this feature is currently in beta mode

 - Jobs that dedupe records in Salesforce:

 - Bots to run the above jobs.
-Note that the bot will be created, but not automated.
+Note that the bot will be created, but not automated, and the assumption is that your Account, Contact and Lead objects are being imported on a regular basis by pre-existing bots.

 - Manual data sources that provide metrics on what records have been deduped.